petrsvihlik/azure-communication-identity-cte-samples/README.md

 1. Complete the [Administrator actions](https://docs.microsoft.com/azure/communication-services/quickstarts/manage-teams-identity?pivots=programming-language-javascript#administrator-actions) from the [Manage access tokens for Teams users quickstart](https://docs.microsoft.com/azure/communication-services/quickstarts/manage-teams-identity).
    - Take a not of Fabrikam's Azure AD Tenant ID and Contoso's Azure AD App Client ID.
 You'll need the values in the following steps.
 1. On the Authentication pane of your Azure AD App, add a new platform of the SPA (single-page application) type with the Redirect URI of `http://localhost:3000/spa`.
-1. Open an instance of PowerShell, Windows Terminal, Command Prompt or equivalent and navigate to the directory that you'd like to clone the sample to.
+1. Open an instance of Windows Terminal, PowerShell, or an equivalent command line and navigate to the directory that you'd like to clone the sample to.
 1. `git clone https://github.com/Azure-Samples/communication-services-javascript-quickstarts.git`
+1. Navigate to the `manage-teams-identity-spa` directory.
+1. Run `mv .env.example .env` to initialize a `.env` configuration file from a template.
-1. With the Communication Services procured in pre-requisites and Azure AD Tenant and App Registration procured as part of the Administrator actions, you can now add the connection string, tenant ID and app client ID to the environment variables using the commands below.
+1. With the Communication Services procured in pre-requisites and Azure AD Tenant and App Registration procured as part of the Administrator actions, you can now add the connection string, tenant ID and app client ID to the `.env` file.

     ```powershell
-    setx COMMUNICATION_SERVICES_CONNECTION_STRING <YOUR_COMMUNICATION_SERVICES_CONNECTION_STRING>
-    setx AAD_TENANT_ID <FABRIKAM_AZURE_AD_TENANT_ID>
-    setx AAD_CLIENT_ID <CONTOSO_AZURE_AD_APP_CLIENT_ID>
-    ```

-   - *Alternatively, you can add these values to a `.env` file in the root of the sample directory.*
-1. Edit the `./App/authConfig.js` and set the `msalConfig.auth.clientId` to Contoso's Azure AD App Client ID.

-    ```js
-    msalConfig = {
-        auth: {
-          clientId: "<CONTOSO_AZURE_AD_APP_CLIENT_ID>"
-        }
-    }
+    # Azure Communication Services Connection String
+    COMMUNICATION_SERVICES_CONNECTION_STRING="endpoint=https://<acs-resource>.communication.azure.com/;accesskey=<access-key>"

+    # Azure AD MULTI-TENANT configuration
+    AAD_CLIENT_ID="<contoso-azure-ad-app-client-id>"
+    AAD_TENANT_ID="<fabrikam-azure-ad-tenant-id>"
     ```

 ## Run the code

 From a console prompt, navigate to the directory containing the `server.js` file, then execute the following node commands to run the app.

 1. `npm i` to install the dependencies
 2. `npm start`